 Severe metabolic acidemia – defined here as an arterial pH of < 7.21 with an arterial carbon dioxide tension [PaCO2] of < 46 mmHg and serum bicarbonate less than 21 mmol/L – is known to complicate severe critical illness.
 When the cause of the metabolic acidemia is a consequence of a clear bicarbonate-wasting process (e.g. gut or renal loss – non-anion gap acidoses) sodium bicarbonate replacement is typically administered without question.
 Yet, as an intern in the ICU, I distinctly recall being chastised for suggesting sodium bicarbonate for a septic patient with severe acidemia and an elevated lactate concentration.
 I was handed this paper, and asked to present it on rounds the next day – following a 30-hour shift.

 Neatly-arranged into clearly-defined clinical questions, the paper by Forsythe and Schmidt unmasked the absence of evidence for treating ‘lactic acidosis’ with sodium bicarbonate like a vexed Scooby-Doo villain.
 I imagined bicarbonate thrusting its fist into the air and exclaiming that he would have gotten away with it had it not been for Schmidt and Forsythe’s cutting review.
-In their appraisal, Forsythe and Schmidt described the dissociation between arterial pH and other body compartments in response to bicarbonate therapy as well as evidence that acidemia does not significantly impair hemodynamics or, on that contrary, that bicarbonate infusion mends cardiovascular malfunction.
+In their appraisal, Forsythe and Schmidt described the dissociation between arterial pH and other body compartments in response to bicarbonate therapy as well as evidence that acidemia does not significantly impair hemodynamics or, on the contrary, that bicarbonate infusion mends cardiovascular malfunction.
 Further, they highlighted unwanted consequences of sodium bicarbonate therapy including hypertonicity, hypocalcemia and increased carbon dioxide production as the bicarbonate buffers protons in tissue.

 With the aforementioned, I was intrigued to read the recent BICAR-ICU trial by Jaber and colleagues – where patients were treated with 4.2% sodium bicarbonate if there was severe metabolic acidosis – not due to bicarbonate loss, ketoacidosis or exogenous acid ingestion.
 Notably 78% of the control group and 86% of the bicarbonate group had a lactate level above 2 mmol/L on randomization with mean values of 5.3 and 6.3 mmol/L, respectively.